prebid/prebid.github.io/dev-docs/bidder-adaptor.md

 ## Step 6: Register User Sync Pixels

-All user syncs within Prebid adapters should be queued and triggered using the new UserSync feature.
-For the time being only image pixels are supported, but in the near future adapters will be able to use iframe and ajax requests.
+In order to protect page performance, user sync logic within Prebid adapters should be queued and triggered using the registerSync() function.
+For the time being, only image pixels are supported, but in the near future adapters will be able to use iframe and ajax requests.

+At some point after the auctions are complete, Prebid will write out the registered userSyncs.
+Note that in Prebid 1.0, use of the registerSync function will be required.

 To add a user sync from an adapter
 1. Load the userSync module in the adapter file